A lap of the “Alex” on your bike, a jog through the capital, or just enjoying time-off relaxing in Berlin - there’s sure to be something for everyone!

-Roller skating, inline skating or skateboarding – rolling along on wheels has been a popular form of sportive locomotion for ages.
-Leisurely tours along the water, more athletic runs, or doing tricks on the board, Berlin is waiting with experience and adventure.
-Kronprinzessinnenweg, a 4-kilometre long asphalted trail through Grunewald forest alongside the AVUS highway, is especially popular.
+At Tempelhofer Feld, skaters can do their rounds on the former airport’s runways.
+The Kronprinzessinnenweg, a 4-kilometre long asphalted trail through Grunewald forest alongside the AVUS highway, is especially popular.
 In Schöneberg, there’s a wonderful 1.5-kilometre long route in Hans Baluschek Park between Südkreuz Station and Priesterweg Station.
-At Tempelhofer Feld, skaters can do their rounds on the former airport’s runways.

 Just tie a line between two trees and go.
 But what looks so easy is in fact an enormous physical and mental challenge.
 Still, the balancing act on the wobbly line is fun, fascinating – and potentially addictive.
 All you have to do is tension a length of flat webbing from tree to tree and the walk can begin.
 Slacklining has lots of practitioners in Berlin and the many city parks are perfect for an afternoon of fun and excitement.